 Saskatoon Smiles – Give Back Program

-The Smile Give Back Program was created in 2012 by Dr. Antosh for people who are unable to afford to pay for much needed orthodontic or cosmetic dentistry.
+The Smile Give Back Program was created in 2012 by Dr. Antosh for people who are unable to afford to pay for much needed orthodontic or restorative dentistry.
 Each year Dr. Antosh and the Saskatoon Smiles team selects one person to provide these services at his own expense.